muon-data/muon/README.md

 may not be present.

 **Text** is a sequence of characters.
-Because values cannot contain line feeds, the only way for text to contain them is by **appending**.
-This is done with extra definitions using a **blank** key: spaces in a sequence of the same length.
-A line feed will be inserted before the appended text.
+Because values cannot contain line feeds, a **text append separator** must be used to join consecutive lines.
+Instead of the usual colon followed by space `: ` after the key, `:>` is used.
+A line feed will be inserted between the text values.

+When appending, a **blank** key can be used instead of repeating the key.
+This is a sequence of spaces with the same length as the key.

 ```
 text: value
-    : appended
+    :>appended
 ```

 **Bool** is a *boolean*: either `true` or `false`.